acco/hit414/README.md

 # Hit414

-To start your Phoenix server:
+To start your Phoenix serverz:

   * Setup the project with `mix setup`
   * Start Phoenix endpoint with `mix phx.server`